ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 attestation payload or in the certificate used to sign the attestation payload.
 This uniqueness may raise privacy concerns.
-To lower the privacy implications, the TEEP Agent MUST present its attestation payload only to an authenticated and authorized TAM and, when using an EAT, it SHOULD use encryption as discussed in {{RFC9711}}, since confidentiality is not provided by the TEEP protocol itself and the transport protocol under the TEEP protocol might be implemented outside of any TEE.
+To lower the privacy implications, the TEEP Agent MUST present its attestation payload only to an authenticated and authorized TAM and, when using an EAT, it SHOULD use encryption as discussed in {{RFC9711}} unless the transport layer provides sufficient confidentiality protection.
+Encryption is particularly important since confidentiality is not provided by the TEEP protocol itself and the transport protocol under the TEEP protocol might be implemented outside of any TEE.
 If any mechanism other than EAT is used, it is up to that mechanism to specify how privacy is provided.

-Since SUIT Reports can also contain sensitive information, a TEEP Agent SHOULD also encrypt SUIT Reports as discussed in {{eat-suit-ciphersuite}}.
+Since SUIT Reports can also contain sensitive information, a TEEP Agent SHOULD also encrypt SUIT Reports as discussed in {{eat-suit-ciphersuite}}, particularly when they contain device identifiers or other sensitive operational data.

 In addition, in the usage scenario discussed in {{directtam}}, a device reveals its IP address to the Trusted Component Binary server.
 This